taskworld/rereselect/README.md

 ```

 The selection logic will receive a function `query` which can be used to invoke
 other selectors.
 In doing so, the dependency will be tracked automatically.
+This
+allows more fine-grained control over which part of the state tree would cause
+the selector to be recomputed.

 ![](./docs/images/example-usage.png)